remla25-team15/model-training/README.md

 You need to have an API key to access the DVC remote.
 A4 reviewers can find a temporary API key `sa_key.json` on the peer platform.
 Please copy the JSON file to a `secrets/` folder at the root of this repo.

+For examiners, we will have submitted the code as a zip file on brightspace which should already contain this API key in the `secrets/` folder.

 Reviewers should confirm that the `.dvc/config` looks like this:

 ```vim